appacademy/Module-5-Resources/project-week/README.md

 # Phase 3: Rolling Optional Pregrading
 In Mod 5, pregrading is optional and done on a first-come-first-serve basis.
-During this week, once you are **pregrade ready**, you may reach out to your project lead to request a pregrade.
+During this week, once you are **feature review ready**, you may reach out to your project lead to request a feature review.
 You will be added to the list.
-These pregrades unfortunately take quite a bit of time because they must be graded by hand.
-Staff will most likely not be able to complete every pregrade that was requested.
-So, it is recconmended to get base functionality and basic CSS done as early as possible to request before Friday.
-The cutoff for pregrades is before last break on Friday.
-Staff cannot pregrade over the weekend.
+These feature reviews unfortunately take quite a bit of time because they must be reviewed by hand.
+Staff will most likely not be able to complete every feature review that was requested.
+So, it is recommended to get base functionality and basic CSS done as early as possible to request before Friday.
+The cutoff for feature reviews is before last break on Friday.
+Staff cannot do feature reviews over the weekend.

-## To be pregrade ready:
+## To be feature review ready:
 - All functionality must be working on all features you implemented with React/Redux working properly. (comment out code for incomplete extra features)
 - There must be validation/error handling on every form.
 - General layout and at least some styling needs to have been completed on every page you implemented.
-    - *CSS does not need to be absolutely completed/polished but majority of the work should be done; staff won't have time to give you a list of all the CSS that you need to fix so your pregrade not mentioning styling problems is not permission to not complete it.*
+    - *CSS does not need to be absolutely completed/polished but majority of the work should be done; staff won't have time to give you a list of all the CSS that you need to fix on your feature review, so not mentioning styling problems is not permission to not complete it.*
 - You have walked through your app *thoroughly* searching for bugs and testing all inputs for any possibilities that could break your site.

 ## Basic Walkthrough Students should do: